scala/docs.scala-lang/_overviews/scala3-contribution/arch-phases.md

 - High-level transformations: All phases from [firstTransform] to [erasure].
   Most of these phases transform syntax trees, expanding high-level constructs to more primitive ones.
+  - An important transform phase is [patternMatcher], which converts match trees and patterns into lower level forms, as well as checking the exhaustivity of sealed types, and unreachability of pattern cases.
   - Some phases perform further checks on more primitive trees, e.g. [refchecks] verifies that no abstract methods exist in concrete classes, and [initChecker] checks that fields are not used before initialisation.